apache/kyuubi/kyuubi-server/web-ui/README.md

 ## UI Frontend

 The web ui is implemented using *Angular*.
-The ui build infrastructure uses *node.js*.
+The ui build infrastructure uses *Node.js*.

 ### Preparing the Build Environment

-Depending on your version of Linux, Windows or MacOS, you may need to manually install *node.js*
+Depending on your version of Linux, Windows or macOS, you may need to manually install *node.js*

 #### Ubuntu Linux